Knighted in 1999 for his contribution to electronics, company founder Sir Angus Tait lived and breathed radio communications all his working life.

 Tait is growing its expertise in software and services to complement the design and manufacture of radio hardware we're famous for.
 Today, services makes up around 25% of revenue and Tait is focused on developing software solutions that integrate with its radio platforms to deliver added value to our clients.

-In 2013, Tait partnered with Zephyr to co-create BioLink, a physiological monitoring device that helps ensure workers safety.
-The following year, Tait went to market with GridLink, a distribution automation solution for utilities, as well as the Tait Enable suite of network tools management tools.
+The last few years have been driven by innovative new solutions.
+2013, Tait partnered with Zephyr to co-create BioLink, a physiological monitoring device that helps ensure workers safety.
+In 2014, Tait went to market with GridLink, a distribution automation solution for utilities, as well as the Tait Enable suite of network tools management tools.
+In 2016 we introduced the world to UnifyVoice, our PTToC solution.
+And 2016 saw the release of UnifyVehicle, which creates a vehicle area network, improving connectivity and processing power in our mobile radios.

 Today, Tait has offices in six countries and a network of distributors and dealers in another 150 nations.
+In 2016, we announced a partnership with Harris Corporation to be our sole distributer in North America.
 We employ over 650 people around the world and export around 95% of products from our Christchurch, New Zealand base.